 Defining adult foster care is challenging largely due to the many different names by which it is referred and the lack of a national standard.
 For the purposes of this article, adult foster care refers to care provided to persons of adult age in a home-like environment.
 Breaking that down further; care is typically non-medical in nature, involves assistance with the activities of daily living and ongoing supervision.
 A home-like environment means a house with shared living and dining areas in which assistance is provided to a very few number of individuals.
 The actual number varies by U.S. state, but the majority of states limit homes to no more than five residents that are receiving care.

 A distinction should be made between adult foster care vs. assisted living.
 Assisted living homes serve more residents than adult foster care.
-Commonly, four persons is considered the dividing line between the two, but this varies by state.
-Another important distinction is in adult foster care homes, the care providers typically live in the residence, but this is not the case with assisted living.
+Commonly, four persons is considered the dividing line between the two, but again this varies by state.
+Another important distinction is in adult foster care homes, the care providers typically live in the residence, and this is not the case with assisted living.
 Assisted living is more common in areas with higher population densities, while foster care more so in rural areas.
 These are simply guidelines meant to orient the reader.
-There can be official definitions for adult foster care, but these vary in every state.
+There are official definitions for adult foster care, but these vary by state.